mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 However, unlike with DHCP, most of the nginx roles out there are meant as roles used to configure a web server serving a web page to users.
 I feel that in our case, where all we're doing is serving a single file, that it is best if we write our own simple role.
-Plus it makes for good practice and possible a more interesting blog post as well.
+Plus it makes for good practice and possibly a more interesting blog post as well.

 &nbsp; <!--- Used to add a double line break --->